What the Hell Is Nightcore, the Manic Music Genre That Somehow Keeps My Freak-Outs in Check?

-I’ve been feeling especially manic these last few months, for perhaps obvious reasons: the sky outside my apartment is blood red, ash and smog are choking the LA atmosphere, an economic disaster is imploding the local infrastructure, and...
+I’ve been feeling especially manic these last few months, for perhaps obvious reasons: the sky outside my apartment is blood red, ash and smog are choking the L.A. atmosphere, an economic disaster is imploding the local infrastructure, and...
 I think there’s a pandemic still happening?
-The state of my brain, and its associated badness, has underscored my manic feelings so much that I’ve been surviving on a diet of white-can Monster energy drinks, and recently, I woke up and shaved my entire head after growing my hair out straight for five years.
-It also means that most music I’ve been listening to just doesn’t satisfy the wild energy raging around inside me—but at least I have nightcore, a genre of music that, generally, sounds like your favorite song sped up 1000 percent.
+The state of my brain, and its associated badness, has underscored my manic feelings so much that I’ve been surviving on a diet of white-can Monster energy drinks, and recently, I woke up and shaved my entire head after growing my hair out for five years straight.
+It also means that most music I’ve been listening to just doesn’t satisfy the wild energy raging around inside me—but at least I have nightcore, a genre of music that, generally, sounds like your favorite song sped-up 1000 percent.

 Earlier this week, while explaining how manic I feel to Jezebel’s editor-in-chief and fellow blog fiend Julianne Escobedo Shepherd, I mentioned my state of mind and its hunger for nightcore music, lamenting that the same kids who made fun of me for pumping it in my Jeep circa high school are now listening to 100 Gecs, a duo from St. Louis that is basically nightcore for the TikTok generation.
 (I mean this as a compliment!)
 Being “more seasoned” than I am—which is about as delicately as I can put it—Escobedo Shepherd asked me to explain, for her old ass, what nightcore “is.”